Summary

 Vera: Exactly.

-Rick: Yeah.
-Another one of your little traps points is, consciousness is something outside yourself.
+Rick: Another one of your little trap points is consciousness is something outside yourself.
+It isn’t me and consciousness.
+It is I am consciousness.

-Rick: Right, ultimately it’s all within us.
+Rick: Right.
+Ultimately, it’s all within us.

-Rick: We’re just translating the way God thinks into the way people think and it’s really something bigger than that.
+Rick: We’re just translating the way God thinks into the way people think, and it’s really something bigger than that.

-Rick: Yeah.
-One big evolution machine.
+Rick: One big evolution machine.

 Vera: Exactly.

-Rick: The last part of your book very beautiful, “Vision of the Future” and you talk about when awakened consciousness shines through all people a whole new civilization will arise.
+Rick: The last part of your book is very beautiful: Vision of the Future.
+You talk about how, when awakened consciousness shines through all people, a whole new civilization will arise.
 What would you like to say about that?

-Rick: So are you kind of optimistic about the world for yourself as you get older, for your children, for the whole humanity?
-I mean some people get pretty depressed because they think, “Whoa, look at all the pollution and the corporations and the politicians and all this and how can we have any effect and we’re all going to die?”
+Rick: So are you optimistic about the world—for yourself as you get older, for your children, and for all of humanity?
+Some people get pretty depressed because they think, Whoa, look at all the pollution, the corporations, the politicians, and all this.
+How can we have any effect?
+We’re all going to die.
 Do you have a more optimistic view?

-Vera: Messed up, yes.
-Something really big has to change but I think that is already going on.
-I was very surprised that Donald Trump was elected and I think it could be interesting.
+Vera: Well, I don’t let myself become depressed by those thoughts, but I don’t know if I’m really optimistic because the world is pretty messed up.
+Something really big has to change, but I think that is already going on.
+I was very surprised that Donald Trump was elected, and I think it could be interesting.

 Rick: I’m sure that there could be a more enlightened politics than there is now.